loweisz/my-home/src/pages/common_mistakes_react_hooks/index.md

 ### The problem ⚡

 At the first sight, you might ask what is exactly the problem with that?
 Isn't what what the state was made for?
-Sure you are right, this will work and probably there will be never a problem with that, however in react every state change will force a rerender for that component and most likely its children, but in the above example since we never use that state in our render part, this will end up being an unneccassary render every time we set the counter, which can impact the performance or could have unexpected side effects.
+Sure you are right, this will work just fine and probably there will be never a problem with that, however in react every state change will force a rerender for that component and most likely its children, but in the above example since we never use that state in our render part, this will end up being an unneccassary render every time we set the counter, which can impact the performance or could have unexpected side effects.

 ### The solution ✅